bleenco/abstruse/docs/INSTALLATION.md

 3. Open Application

-Run your favourite `Chrome` browser and navigate to `http://localhost:6500`.
+Run your favorite `Chrome` browser and navigate to `http://localhost:6500`.
 You should see `abstruse` setup page which will guide you throught the initial setup.

 ### Install From npm